Briiqn/PolarAlerts/README.md

 1. Put `PolarAlerts.jar` in the plugins folder
 2. Edit config.yml and set `listen-only-mode: true`

-This mode doesn't require Polar to be installed.
+This mode doesn't require Polar to be installed on the server with this plugin.

 ## Security